ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

         _dns.resolver 7200 IN SVCB 3 fooexp.resolver ( port=5353
           echconfig=... alpn=foo no-default-alpn foo-info=... )

-* A nameserver at `dns://ns.example` whose service configuration is published on a different domain:
+* A nameserver at `ns.example` whose service configuration is published on a different domain:

       $ORIGIN example.
       _dns.ns 7200 IN SVCB 0 _dns.ns.nic